-Juneau: Holiday Markets and Events
+Enjoy Juneau's Holiday Markets and Events

 Although it's the capital of Alaska, Juneau can still be considered a small town in a lot of ways, including its intimate holiday celebrations.
-The city offers a Public Market featuring Alaskan items and gifts over the weekend after Thanksgiving, as does the nearby city of Sitka, whose Artisans Market & Holiday Craft Party takes place in early December.
+The city offers a Public Market featuring Alaskan items and gifts over the weekend of Thanksgiving, as does the nearby city of Sitka, whose Artisans Market & Holiday Craft Party takes place in December.

 If you head a little further north from Juneau, you'll come to the Norwegian-inspired town of Petersburg, which celebrates the holiday season in style with its annual Festival of Lights.

-Anchorage: Arts, Concerts, and a Holiday Train
+Experience Anchorage Arts, Concerts, and a Holiday Train

 Just a little to the southeast of Fairbanks, you'll find an entire town named after Santa's homeland, North Pole, where you can experience a holiday bazaar and fireworks display at an annual event known as "North Pole Christmas in Ice."
 Additionally, you can take part in the Candle Lighting Festival, whose attractions include the crowning of this year's North Pole King and Queen and a Christmas carol sing-a-long.

 With a town motto of "Where the Spirit of Christmas Lives Year Round," it's no surprise this festive northern town goes all-out for the holiday season each year.